Microsoft: Cloud Solution Design

 Your business requirements can be analyzed and mapped to one or more of these service, indicating which vendors you may want to consider for your supplier short list.

-This mapping process can be developed to a fine-grained level, very effectively demonstrated through this presentation from BT on their Milton Keynes Smart City case study, achieved through their Cloud platform (with an accompanying executive level case study from BT).
+In conclusion the output of a full digital transformation lifecycle, a fully populated Business Model Canvas with integrated Cloud design components, is very effectively demonstrated through this presentation from BT on their Milton Keynes Smart City case study, achieved through their Cloud platform (with an accompanying executive level case study from BT).

 This focuses specifically on how one sub-section of the overall model is achieved, the management of SLAs for key data services.

-Via the capabilities offered by Cloudsoft, BT’s partner for the Cloud Management functionality built into the Platform, they isolate out and map a sub-set of the business model that the CMP can achieve, including:
+Via the capabilities offered by BT’s Cloud Management Platform functionality, they isolate out and highlight a sub-set of the business model that the CMP specifically can achieve, including:

 - Easy access to information and services